£950 per person

 A mountain biking holiday with a difference.
 Have you ever fancied going on a journey knowing that every descent is going to be a classic and that every day will be full of amazing trails and sights.
 We did too!
 Luckily for us we can see the Med' from our base in the mountains and it gave us the idea of a multi-day trip through the mountains to the sea.
 After a number of voyages of discovery we have come up with a journey which will challenge you physically and technically all along its route.
 We've even added more uplift!
 This guarantees you the maximum 'buzz' for minimum grind on some of the most amazing singletrack you will ever ride!

-This trip is a multi day trail ride adventure on a point to point basis and requires a high level of fitness and technical riding skills.
+This trip is a multi day singletrack trail ride adventure on a point to point basis and requires a high level of fitness and technical riding skills.
 We recommend that you are comfortable riding a minimum of red and black Welsh and Scottish trail centre trails and comfortable in mountainous natural singletrack.
-You should also be comfortable riding all day for multiple days for up to 50km minimum distance and over 1500m of ascent.
+You should also be comfortable riding all day for multiple days for up to 50km minimum distance and over 1500m of ascent per day.
+This trip is not for inexperienced riders!

 We recommend that riders wear knee pads as a minimum on the descents as the trails are rocky! other protection is at the riders discretion.